-Over the last few months I’ve written a number of posts about how to validate your Configuration Manager environment.
-In this post I’ll demonstrate inventory cycle test procedures (even for the dreaded Software Inventory Cycle) which will prove that the client and site server are communicating.
+Over the last few months, I’ve written a number of posts about how to validate your Configuration Manager environment.
+In this post, I’ll demonstrate inventory cycle test procedures (even for the dreaded Software Inventory Cycle) which will prove that the client and site server are communicating.

 It is important to test ConfigMgr’s inventory cycles, especially if you created the ConfigMgr environment.
 You need to demonstrate that everything is functioning properly.
 The first step is always to create a test plan.
 Obviously, two-way communication between the site server and clients is paramount.
-Seeing inventory returned to ConfigMgr is one way to prove that clients, MPs, in-boxes and SQL Server are all working correctly.
+Seeing inventory returned to ConfigMgr is one way to prove that clients, MPs, in-boxes, and SQL Server are all working correctly.

-Use the following steps to show that basic communication is working between the client and site server.
+Use the following steps to show that basic communication is working between the client and the site server.

 Start by opening your Configuration Manager console and locating one of your test clients.

 Record the date and time of the Policy Request.